bdqnghi/bdqnghi.github.io/index.md

 More details about the projects I am working on can be found [here](/research/).

 ## News
+* **Aug-2019**: Get into Dean's List of SMU Postgraduate Program for the outstanding research output in the Academic year of 2018 and 2019
 * **Aug-2019**: Our paper "AutoFocus: Interpreting Attention-based Neural Networks by Code Perturbation" has been accepted at <a href="https://2019.ase-conferences.org/" target="_blank">Research Track, New Ideas Papers at ASE 2019, San Diego, California, United States.</a>
 * **July-2019**: Got the prestigious <a href="https://graduatestudies.smu.edu.sg/phd/singapore-management-university-smu-phd-financial-assistance-schemes#presidential" target="_blank">Presidential Doctoral Fellowship award</a> from SMU!!
 * **May-2019**: Got a Bronze Medal in the ACM Student Research Competition, ICSE 2019.
-* **May-2019**: Our paper "SAR: Learning Cross-Language API Mappings with Little Knowledge" has been accepted as a full paper at <a href="https://esec-fse19.ut.ee/" target="_blank">Research Track, FSE 2019, Tallinn, Estonia.</a> See you all in beautiful Tallinn :).
+* **May-2019**: Our paper "SAR: Learning Cross-Language API Mappings with Little Knowledge" has been accepted as a full paper at <a href="https://esec-fse19.ut.ee/" target="_blank">Research Track, FSE 2019, Tallinn, Estonia.</a>
 * **Feb-2019**: My paper "Towards Zero Knowledge Learning for Cross Language API Mappings" has been accepted at <a href="https://2019.icse-conferences.org/track/icse-2019-ACM-Student-Research" target="_blank">ACM Student Research Competition Track (SRC), ICSE 2019, Montreal, Canada,</a>.
 * **Nov-2018**: Our paper "Bilateral Dependency Neural Networks for Cross-Language Algorithm Classification" has been accepted at <a href="https://saner2019.github.io/" target="_blank">Research Track, SANER 2019, Hangzhou, China</a>.
 * **Feb-2018**: Our paper "Hierarchical Learning of Cross-Language Mappings through Distributed Vector Representations for Code" has received the <a href="https://www.icse2018.org/info/awards" target="_blank"> ACM SIGSOFT Distinguished Paper Award</a>.